Port to GStreamer 1.x

 I'm closing the ticket I had previously created at https://projects.cit-ec.uni-bielefeld.de/issues/3861

-#1 Updated by C. Leichsenring almost 7 years ago
+#1 Updated by C. Leichsenring about 7 years ago

 I slightly misgoogled.
 The better link is http://cgit.freedesktop.org/gstreamer/gstreamer/plain/docs/random/porting-to-1.0.txt

-#5 Updated by C. Leichsenring almost 7 years ago
+#5 Updated by C. Leichsenring about 7 years ago

 Just as an FYI, while the